 Hannah: Yeah.
 There’s a really interesting article that you can check out, I believe, on The Age, about a couple of different steps that are going on with the industry and sexual harassment.
 Josh, thanks for calling us.
 You had something happen to you tonight?

 Josh: Oh, hey.
 Yeah.
-I had a woman sneak behind the bar where I work and starts begging me to kiss her.
+I had a woman sneak behind the bar where I work and start begging me to kiss her.
 And eventually grabbing me and kissing me.

 Hannah: Oh, Josh!
 So, what did you do?